Home » Type » Bread » Vegan Quick Bread » Vegan Banana Bread (Healthy + Easy)

 How To Make Vegan Banana Bread

-Making vegan banana bread is as easy as 1 – 2 – 3, this is the 1 bowl method!
+Making vegan banana bread is as easy as can be using this 1 bowl method!

-1. Add the bananas to the bottom of a medium mixing bowl and mash well, add in the remaining wet ingredients and mix well.
-Add the dry ingredients to the wet ingredients and mix until just until incorporated.
+• Next, add the dry ingredients to the wet ingredients and mix just until incorporated.
 Do not overmix.
-The batter will be slightly thick and a few lumps is OK.
+The batter will be slightly thick, and a few lumps are OK.

-2. Pour the batter in a greased 9 x 5 loaf pan and bake for 50 – 55 minutes.
-Ovens are different, so use your best judgement.
+• Pour the batter into a greased 9 x 5 loaf pan and bake for 50 – 60 minutes.
+Ovens are different, so use your best judgment.
 You can test for doneness using a toothpick, if it comes out clean, it’s ready.

-3. Let the banana bread cool, slice and enjoy.
-If you find you can’t wait to slice your bread before it’s cooled, you may notice a little gumminess on the knife, this is normal, but once completely cooled it will slice cleanly.
+• Lastly, let the banana bread cool, slice, and enjoy.
+If you can’t wait to slice your bread before it’s cooled, you may notice a little gumminess on the knife.
+This is normal, but once it’s completely cooled, it will slice cleanly.

-And that’s it, perfectly golden, moist and flavorful vegan banana bread made easy and healthy!
+And that’s it, perfectly golden, moist, and flavorful banana bread made easy and healthy!

 Serve + Store